argonautproject/questionnaire/source/pages/_includes/qr-intro.md

 The Argonaut Questionnaire resource supports:

-#### Mandatory Data Elements and Terminology
+### Mandatory Data Elements and Terminology

-The following data-elements are mandatory (i.e data MUST be present). blah blah blah
+The following data-elements are mandatory:

-**must have:**
+**Each Questionnaire must have:**

+1. A status (Mandatory in base)
+1. A link to the question being answered (Mandatory in base)
+1. A reference to the form being answered  (Mandatory in SDC)
+1. A Patient (Mandatory in SDC)
+1. A datetime (Mandatory in SDC)

+**The system [Must Support] if available:**

+1. QuestionnaireResponse.identifier
+1. QuestionnaireResponse.author
+1. QuestionnaireResponse.source
+1. QuestionnaireResponse.item
+1. QuestionnaireResponse.item.definition
+1. QuestionnaireResponse.item.text
+1. QuestionnaireResponse.item.answer
-1. blah
+1. QuestionnaireResponse.item.answer.value[x]
-1. blah
+1. QuestionnaireResponse.item.answer.item
-1. blah
+1. QuestionnaireResponse.item.item

 **Additional Profile specific implementation guidance:**